apache/incubator-weex/doc/advanced/extend-to-ios.md

 #### Register the handler

-You can register the handler which implements the protocol by calling  `registerModule:withClass` in WXSDKEngine.
+You can register the handler which implements the protocol by calling  `registerHandler:withProtocol` in WXSDKEngine.

 ```objective-c